 Those left with cherished memories include his wife of 9 years, Anita Felts Little of the home, his sons, Derrick Little (Kim) of Mooresville and Brent Little (Marie) of Kannapolis, his daughter, Carrie Lee of El Paso TX, his step sons, Shane Felts (Dawn) and Bryan Felts(Kalie) and step-daughter, Kelly McGinnis (Dean), his sisters Barbara Suggs (George) and Helen Sherrill (Wayne), his 8 grandchildren; Bradly (Brittany), William (Amie), Kaylin (Sam), Dalton, Kiser, Graylen, Corey and Jamie and 4 great-grandchildren.

 Online condolences may be left at www.whitleysfuneralhome.com and in lieu of flowers memorial donations may be made to Royal Oaks Baptist Church 904 Texas St. Kannapolis, NC 28083.

-To send flowers to Danny's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Danny Martin Little, please visit our floral store.